peterpot/openath.github.io/finodex_demo.md

 This will get it's first trial on May 7th (Oxford vs. Cambridge), and then in May 14th/15th (Surrey County Championships).
 We're demoing to a board director of
 England Athletics, who was the throwing referee at the London 2012 Olympics, and giving the output to a top commentator.

+### 3B.
+Recording running races

+The results of <a href="">this race</a> were captured live, as people crossed the line, using a mobile device.

+This is the experimental portion of our system.
+We handles 4 trial races in February/March for cross country.
+And on 7th and 14th May, we're recording throwing and jumping competitions, under the eyes of an Olympic field judge.
+The data is stored in Orion.

+ * <a href="https://opentrack.info/c/"> List all competitions</a>
+ * <a href="https://opentrack.info/c/edit/">Create a competition called 'finodex test'</a>
+ * <a href="https://opentrack.info/c/edit/">Create a new race</a>
+ * Start the race
+ * Use the recording/timekeeping functionality
+ * Check the race progress

 ## 4. Community resources
  * <a href="https://github.com/openath">Github openath</a>